aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

 `AlarmTopic` (String:optional) - When `AlarmTopic` contains a string with an ARN to a SNS topic, all alarms will be created with an action to send notification to that SNS topic.

+`MaxWidgetsPerDashboard` (Integer:optional) - When `MaxWidgetsPerDashboard` is defined, it will limit the number of widgets that are placed on the dashboard.
+Multiple dashboards may be created depending on the setting.
+This can be used to improve performance and usability of the dashboards.
+(Currently only supports Network dashboards)

 `AlarmDashboard.enabled` (boolean (true/false):optional) - When set to true deploys the alarm dashboard in the account.